kebman/mail-the-parents/README.md

 To run the code, you'll of course need the Perl script itself.
 Additionally you also need three CSV files, so called 'comma separated lists' with ID's, names and addresses.

 *Note: While such lists are usually separated each entry with a comma, in the code herein all entries are separated with a semi-colon instead.
-The reason for this is becayse commas are already used in the lists for other purposes, and also because the semi-colon i smuch less common than commas.*
+The reason for this is because commas are already used in the lists for other purposes, and also because the semi-colon i smuch less common than commas.*

 Don't worry.
 Example files are shipped with the code.
 Just edit them as needed.